liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 entity.
 That is, you'll want to *relate* the entities.
 We'll show you how to do this in our example Event Listing portlet project.

-As we mentioned earlier for our example, each of our events must have a location.
+As we mentioned earlier for the example, each event must have a location.
 Therefore, each Event entity must relate to a Location entity.
-The good news is that Liferay IDE's Diagram mode for `service.xml` makes relating entities very easy.
-First, select Diagram mode for our `service.xml` file.
+The good news is that Liferay IDE's Diagram mode for `service.xml` makes relating entities easy.
-Then, select the *Relationship* option under *Connections* in the palette on the right side of the view.
-This relationship tool, helps you draw relationships between entities in the diagram.
-Click the Event entity and move your cursor over the Location entity.
+First, select Diagram mode for the `service.xml` file.
+Then select the *Relationship* option under *Connections* in the palette on the right side of the view.
+This relationship tool helps you draw relationships between entities in the diagram.
+Click the *Event* entity and move your cursor over the Location entity.
 Liferay IDE draws a dashed line from the Event entity to the cursor.
-Click the Location entity to complete drawing the relationship.
+Click the *Location* entity to complete drawing the relationship.
 Liferay IDE turns the dashed line into a solid line, with an arrow pointing to the Location entity.
 Save the `service.xml` file.

 Congratulations!
 You've related the entities.
-Their relationship should display in Diagram mode and look similar to that of the figure below.
+Their relationship should show in Diagram mode and look similar to that of the figure below.

 ![Figure 4.3: Relating entities is a snap in Liferay IDE's *Diagram* mode for `service.xml`.](../../images/service-builder-relate-entities.png)